Last updated: November 13th, 2023

-Whichever software you are using, I can work with you and use my expert skills to mix and master your music, thanks to stems.
+Whichever software you are using, we can work with you and use our expert skills to mix and master your music, thanks to stems.

-In this article I will cover the topics “what are stems?” and “how to create stems”.
+In this article we will cover the topics “what are stems?” and “how to create stems”.

 Let’s start at the beginning.
 When you have created a song or piece of music on your computer it will usually be a set of channels (or tracks) layered on top of each other.